-The third experiment is the visualization of inventory at consumers’ homes, using "Wiliot IoT Pixel" - IoT tag that SATO is promoting and a weight sensor.
+The third experiment is the visualization of inventory at consumers’ homes, using "Wiliot IoT Pixels" - IoT tag that SATO is promoting and a weight sensor.

-The Wiliot IoT Pixel is a battery-less IoT sticker [that communicates via Bluetooth Technology] that can acquire various information about the object that is attached to it.
+The Wiliot IoT Pixels is a battery-less IoT sticker [that communicates via Bluetooth Technology] that can acquire various information about the object that is attached to it.

 In this experiment, Wiliot IoT Pixels are attached to the exterior of a product purchased by the consumer and stored in a refrigerator to collect two types of information: product temperature and whether the product is in the refrigerator.